sanjadomjanic-cmyk/VPKP-Vaje/eng/lab05/README.md

 ### 📝 Analysis and report

 - Record which passwords were found and how quickly.

+Very common passwords like password, abc123, letmein. querty123, Password1, were found very quickly, in couple of seconds (less than 5)

 - Which strong password did the program not find?
 Why?

+The program did not found passwords from our examples: My$Strong&Pass2024 nad Summer2024.
+Because these passwords don't exist in the rockyou.txt worldlist.
+They are uncommon and therefore not in typical brute-force lists.

 ## 3️⃣ Reflection and analysis

 - How does the security score increase as you increase the length?

+As the length increases the number of possible combinations grows exponentially.Longer passwords significantly raise the time required to brute-force them.

 - How do special characters affect the score?

+Special characters (like @, #, $, !, &) improve password strength by expanding the character set.
+A larger character set means more possible combinations, which makes brute-force attacks much harder and slower.

 - How is a “passphrase” scored compared to a classic password?

+A passphrase is often longer, easier to remember, and harder to crack because it doesn't follow common password patterns.

 - Which password would you recommend for everyday use and why?

+I recommend using a passphrase because it is easy to remember but hard to guess.
+Alternatively, you can use a password that includes a mix of lowercase letters, symbols, and numbers and one that is unlikely to appear in any common wordlist.

 ## References